Aya-Hafsi/Epilepsy_Classification_using_ANN/README.md

 ---

 ## Thanks for visiting! 😊
-If you found this project interesting, feel free to start the repo or connect with me on [LinkedIn](https://www.linkedin.com/in/aya-hafsi/)
+If you found this project interesting, feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/aya-hafsi/)